 (1) Starting with the restricted stock units granted to them in June 2019, our non-employee directors have the option to defer the issuance of common stock receivable upon vesting of such restricted stock units until 60 days following the day they are no longer providing services to us or, if earlier, upon a change in control transaction.
 The amount reported as vested excludes restricted stock units that have vested but whose settlement into shares have been deferred.
-The amount reported as outstanding or deferred as of December 31, 2022 includes these restricted stock units.
-As no further conditions exist to prevent the issuance of the shares of common stock underlying these restricted stock units.
-As no further conditions exist to prevent the issuance of the shares of common stock underlying these restricted stock units, the sarres are included in the basic and diluted weighted shares outstanding used to calculate net loss per share attributable to common stock.
-The amount of shares whose issuance have been deferred is not considered material and is not reported separately from stock-based compensation in our consolidated statements of changes in mezzanine equity and stockholders' equity.
+The amount reported as outstanding or deferred as of December 31, 2023 includes these restricted stock units.
+As no further conditions exist to prevent the issuance of the shares of common stock underlying these restricted stock units, the shares are included in the basic and diluted weighted shares outstanding used to calculate net loss per share attributable to common stock.
+The amount of shares whose issuance have been deferred is not considered material and is not reported separately from stock-base compensation in our consolidated statements of changes in mezzanine equity and stockholders' equity.

 The grant date fair value of restricted stock units is recorded as stock-based compensation over the vesting period.
-As of December 31, 2022, there was \$147,928 of total unrecognized stock-based compensation related to restricted stock units, which is expected to be recognized over a weighted-average period of 2.65 years.
+As of December 31, 2023, there was \$117,005 of total unrecognized stock-based compensation expense related to restricted stock units, which is expected to be recognized over a weighted-average period of 2.11 years.

-As of December 31, 2022, there were 1,593,465 restricted stock units subject to performance and market conditions ("PSUs") outstanding at 100% of the target level.
+As of December 31, 2023, there were 2,316,061 restricted stock units subject to performance and market conditions ("PSUs") outstanding at 100% of the target level.
 Depending on our achievement of the performance and market conditions, the actual number of shares of common stock issuable upon vesting of PSUs will range from 0% to 200% of the target amount.
 For each PSU recipient, the awards will vest only if the recipient is continuing to provide service to us upon our board of directors, or its compensation committee, certifying that we have achieved the PSUs' related performance or market conditions.
 Stock-based compensation expense for PSUs with performance conditions will be recognized when it is probable that the performance conditions will be achieved.
 For PSUs with market conditions, the market condition is reflected in the grant date fair value of the award and the expense is recognized over the life of the award.
 Stock-compensation expense associated with the PSUs is as follows:

 Year Ended December 31,

-2022 2021 2020
+2023 3 2022 2021

-Expense associated with the current period \$ 5,341 \$ 6,314 \$ 2,664
+Expense associated with the current period \$ 2,994 \$ 5,341 \$ 6,314

-Expense due to reassessment of achievement related to prior periods (267) 190
+Expense due to reassessment of achievement related to prior periods (553) (267)

-Total expense \$ 5,074 \$ 6,314 \$ 2,854
+Total expense \$ 2,441 \$ 5,074 \$ 6,314